crosswire/jsword/src/main/resources/README.txt

 #      Boston, MA 02111-1307, USA
 #
 # Copyright: 2005-2011
-#     The copyright to this program is held by it's authors.
+#     The copyright to this program is held by its authors.
 #
 This iso639_all.txt is generated from:
 	http://www.sil.org/iso639-3/iso-639-3_YYYYMMDD.tab